Navigating competing bigotries

 The alt-right and conservatives are distinct groups differentiated by the alt-right's obsession with race-based politics.
 Conservatives sign-up to their political philosophy independent of race.

-'Woke left' ideology supports socially progressive views based on race, gender etc - which is of course a good thing.
+'Woke left' ideology supports socially progressive views based on race, gender etc. - which is of course a good thing.
 The issue is the hypersensitivity of its adherents.
-Over the top shaming and cancel-culture supported by the woke left has destroyed people's lives for a slip of the tongue.
+Over the top shaming and cancel culture supported by the woke left has destroyed lives.
 Context doesn't seem to matter.
 Ironically from a capitalist perspective, the woke left appears to alienate the working class the economic left supported through the labour movement.

 The alt-right and woke left compete over issues of race, economic equality and migration etc., but there are similarities between the two in terms of intolerance.
 Both groups pursue an ideal that is incompatible with progressive society.